joshgoetz/Visual_Conjoints/README.md

 # Visual_Conjoints
 This repository contains the code needed to generate all possible profiles for a visual conjoint experiment and integrate the created profiles with Qualtrics.
+For an example of how a visual conjoint profile (created using this code) appears in a survey, see "Conjoint Visual Form.jpg" in this repository.

 The code automates the majority of steps, though some steps must still be done manually.